lyubomir3054361/spring-sap-showcase/README.md

     STATUS VARCHAR(500),
     RESULT VARCHAR(500));

-# Deployment a new server-instance
+# Deployment of a new server-instance

 Configure the application.properties: